 “If the Internet is like a gun, cyberattacks are like atomic bombs,” a Korean People’s Army book quoted Kim Jong-un saying.

-Cyber Attack has been one of the most advanced weapons of Warfare that can paralyse a country’s IT and Strategic department in a second.
+Cyber Attacks have been one of the most advanced weapons of Warfare that can paralyse a country’s IT and Strategic departments in a second.

 India has been the constant target of RBG (Reconnaissance Bureau of the General Staff), North Korea’s Hacking Army which has previously cyber-attacked the Kudankulam nuclear power plant.